-Sparring competitors will commence the bout on their start positions, wearing either ITF HQ approved red or blue gloves or boots and headguard to differentiate between them.
-An ITF HQ approved mouthguard must be worn at all times and male competitors must wear groin protection.
 At the command of the Centre Referee the competitors bow in turn to the Jury table and then to each other.
-The Centre Referee will then start the controlled technique Sparring with the command "Junbi" and then "SHI-JAK" and the competitors will continue to spar until the Referee issues the command "HAECHYO".
-At this point the competitors cease to spar and remain where they are until restarted by the command "Gaesok".
+The Centre Referee will then start the non-contact kids Sparring with the command "Junbi" and then "SHI-JAK" and the competitors will continue to spar until the Referee issues the command "HAECHYO".
+At this point the competitors cease to spar and remain where they are until restarted by the command "Gaesock".
 Should a competitor leave the ring at any point, when they return they will restart inside the ring, 1 metre from the edge.

 An audible time signal will end the round and/or bout and the referee will give the command "Goman" at the end of a bout.
 Competitors will then bow to each other and then the jury table.
-At which point the referee will indicate the result by raising the hand of the winner or in the case of a tie raising the hand of both competitors.
-If the result is a draw then the warnings/minus points are not carried forward.
+At which point the referee will count to three and ask the other referees to indicate the result by raising their flags.
+The Jury President will then indicate the winner by raising their hand on the side of the winner and the centre referee will lift the hand of the winner.

-3.2.6 DETERMINATION OF THE WINNER IN INDIVIDUAL SPARRING:
+DETERMINATION OF THE WINNER IN NON-CONTACT KIDS SPARRING: